 I have also done work in the emerging field of history and new media, developing a nascent methodology for using the web and other electronic media to generate "born digital" primary historical materials in a series of grant-funded projects which combine the qualitative and participatory approach of oral history and ethnomethodology with more conventionally archival aspirations to document and preserve primary materials.

-“Freedom to Want: The Federal Government and Politicized Consumption in World War II,” in Mobilizing the Movement: Civil Rights and the Second World War, ed.
-Kevin Kruse and Stephen Tuck (New York: Oxford University Press, forthcoming 2011).
+"Freedom to Want: The Federal Government and Politicized Consumption in World War II."
+In Mobilizing the Movement: Civil Rights and the Second World War.
+Edited by Kevin Kruse and Stephen Tuck.
+New York: Oxford University Press, forthcoming 2011.

-“A Nation in Motion: Norfolk, the Pentagon, and the Nationalization of the Metropolitan South, 1941-1953,” in The Myth of Southern Exceptionalism, ed.
-Matthew Lassiter and Joseph Crespino (New York: Oxford University Press, 2010).
+"A Nation in Motion: Norfolk, the Pentagon, and the Nationalization of the Metropolitan South, 1941–1953."
+In The Myth of Southern Exceptionalism.
+Edited by Matthew Lassiter and Joseph Crespino.
+New York: Oxford University Press, 2010.

-“Hot War, Cold War: The Structures of Sociological Action, 1940-1955,” co-authored with Andrew Abbott, in Sociology in America: The American Sociological Association Centennial History, ed.
-Craig Calhoun (Chicago: University of Chicago Press, 2007).
+Coauthored with Andrew Abbott.
+"Hot War, Cold War: The Structures of Sociological Action, 1940–1955."
+In Sociology in America: The American Sociological Association Centennial History.
+Edited by Craig Calhoun.
+Chicago: University of Chicago Press, 2007.

-“Making Public History on the Web: The September 11 Digital Archive,” in Public History: Essays from the Field, ed.
-James B. Gardner and Peter S. LaPaglia, rev. ed.
-(Malabar, Fla.: Krieger Pub.
-Co., 2004).
+"Making Public History on the Web: The September 11 Digital Archive."
+In Public History: Essays from the Field, revised edition.
+Edited by James B. Gardner and Peter S. LaPaglia.
+Malabar, FL: Krieger, 2004.